 This is a compilation of my work for The Daily Cardinal.
 I was one of the beat writers covering the national-runner up Wisconsin women’s hockey team.
-I also previously covered the Badger softball team, as well as the weekly press conference and even managed to sneak in the 2017 Spring Football game.
+I also previously covered the Badger softball team, a few of the UW Athletics weekly press conference and even managed to sneak in the 2017 Spring Football game.

 LaBahn Arena.
 Home of the Wisconsin women’s hockey program.